Sienci-Labs/Resources/vortex/vx-the-basics/vx-software-basics.md

 ## Create Toolpaths with VCarve

-The basics of using VCarve is extensively covered by <a href="https://www.vectric.com/support/tutorials/vcarve-pro?playlist=the-basics">Vectric’s official training videos</a> alongside other online resources.
+The basics of using VCarve is extensively covered by <a href="https://www.vectric.com/support/tutorials/vcarve-pro?playlist=the-basics">Vectric's official training videos</a> alongside other online resources.
 We especially recommend that you gain some experience importing 3D models and creating 3D toolpaths in VCarve before moving onto rotary carvings as the skills gained there are highly transferable.
 Having said that, we are going to assume that you know the basics of using VCarve and we are only going to highlight what makes rotary toolpathing tick in this section.

 ### The Concept of Wrapping

 To begin with, it is important for you to understand rotary carvings as **single-sided carvings that are wrapped around a cylinder**.
 You still lay out your designs in 2D, but those designs are then wrapped around a cylinder when it is being previewed or carved.
-If you have ever carved letters or reliefs into a piece of flat material, you can imagine rolling the end results up into a cylinder and you’ve essentially got the gist of rotary carving in VCarve.
+If you have ever carved letters or reliefs into a piece of flat material, you can imagine rolling the end results up into a cylinder and you've essentially got the gist of rotary carving in VCarve.

 ![](/_images/_vortex/_the-basics/vx_software_wrapping.jpg){.aligncenter .size-full}